 Dennis is a native of Spartanburg County where he was born and raised on a small farm.
 He graduated from Greenville Technical College with an Associate’s Degree in Business Administration and continued his education at Limestone College where he earned his Bachelor’s Degree as an Honors Graduate also in Business Administration.

-Dennis’s most rewarding community achievement has been that of serving as Director/Founder of the Mauldin Miracle League for seven years.
+Dennis’s most rewarding community achievement has been that of serving as Director/Founder of the Mauldin Miracle League for eleven years.
 The Mauldin Miracle League is a baseball program for children with disabilities in which the motto is "Every Child Deserves a Chance to Play Baseball."

 Committees: Recreation, Planning & Economic Development (Chair), Public Safety

 Taft Matney is a public relations and governmental affairs consultant who moved to Mauldin in 1973.
 He is a 1991 graduate of Mauldin High School and earned a Bachelor of Arts degree in Interdisciplinary Studies with concentrations in government and business from the University of South Carolina Upstate where he was a member of the school’s debate team.

 Married to Addy, an involved community volunteer with activities including PTA, chairing the board of the Piedmont Health Foundation, and service as chair of The Children’s Museum of the Upstate, they have a son in public school who is active in Mauldin Recreation sports, Mauldin Methodist church basketball, and S.A.I.L. swimming.

 They are members of Mauldin United Methodist Church where Taft is the usher coordinator for the church’s 11:00 traditional service.
 Addy and Taft are members of the “Pathfinders” Sunday School class.